uuhhhh/Learning/README.md

 the velocity aggregate may produce rules and behaviors for interactions (one-way or two-way) between velocity sources/intermediates, unbeknownst to the velocity sources and intermediates.
 The velocity aggregate is where all of these velocity sources and intermediates come together.
-So, when subclassing a velocity source, the job of the subclass is to make sure that the specific velocity sources and intermediates concerned by the subclass act nicely with each other, to produce the desired behavior.
+So, when subclassing a velocity aggregate, the job of the subclass is to make sure that the specific velocity sources and intermediates concerned by the subclass act nicely with each other, to produce the desired behavior.
 This is done here so that it doesn't have to be done in the code for the velocity sources and intermediates (which would've introduced unwanted dependencies between certain velocity